DataCurationNetwork/data-primers/OpenRefine Primer/openrefine.md

 tabular exporter, SQL exporter, and Templating exporter.
 Detailed information on these exporters can be found in the OpenRefine manual.

-#### Exporting Data from your OpenRefine Project
+### Exporting Data from your OpenRefine Project

 <figure> <img src="openrefine-88.png" alt="Screenshot of OpenRefine." style=""> <fig caption>Figure 88: View of OpenRefine interface showing export options.</figcaption> </figure> <br><br>

-Click the Export dropdown button in the top right corner and select the desired format in which you wish to export your data.
+Click the "Export" dropdown button in the top right corner and select the desired format in which you wish to export your data.

 Your project data will be saved in the format you chose.
 The exported